- Risk based management approach, also in operations

 Regarding the supply of raw materials, Sika maintains a supplier qualification process for new vendors.
 This process encompasses three main elements: supplier code of conduct, supplier self-assessment and supplier visit.
 It can be complemented by supplier audits when necessary.
 The process covers all new suppliers.
 In addition, existing suppliers will be evaluated using similar criteria, such as supplier evaluation, supplier code of conduct, and material specifications.
 A clear process description of the supplier qualification is defined in the Procurement Manual and observed by Sika companies.

-In respect of products and services, Sika follows a Product Development Process (PCP) to manage functional, safety, environmental, and commercial product risks.
+In respect of products and services, Sika follows the Product Development Process (PCP) to manage functional, safety, environmental, and commercial product risks.
 Regarding the life cycle of commercial products, Sika runs a comprehensive Product Stewardship program including preparation of customer instructions, information on proper use, registration, labelling, packaging and transportation, disposal, as well as improvement of product groups.
 Sika actively assumes responsibility for sustainability along the entire supply chain, from supplier qualification through production and distribution to the use phase and disposal of its products.